easybuilders/easybuild-docs/docs/governance/governance.md

 For every meeting of the Steering Committee, the chair ensures that meeting notes are taken and stored in a location that only Steering Committee members can access.

-The notes will be made publicly available at https://docs.easybuild.io/docs/governance/steering-committee/meeting-notes, and will provide a clear overview of discussed items, decisions made, and action points.
+The notes will be made publicly available in the [Steering Committee meeting notes page](steering-committee/meeting-notes.md), and will provide a clear overview of discussed items, decisions made, and action points.

 Prior to publication, information that is considered to be confidential, sensitive, or for another reason not appropriate for